 - 2 tablespoons olive oil

-- 1 ½ cups four cheese blend, parmesan, asiago, fontina and provolone
+- 1 ½ cups 4 Cheese blend parmesan, asiago, fontina and provolone

 - ½ cup sour cream

-- 14 ounces artichoke hearts, not marinated, chopped (frozen will work)
+- 14 oz artichoke hearts not marinated, chopped, frozen will work

 - ½ teaspoon red pepper flakes

-2. In a large skillet, heat the olive oil over medium heat.
-Add shallot and saute, stirring occasionally, until translucent.
+- In a large skillet, heat the olive oil over medium heat.
+Add shallot and saute, stirring occasionally, until soft.
 Add garlic and saute for a minute.
 Add the spinach gradually and saute stirring occasionally, until wilted, about 3 minutes.
 Season with salt and pepper.

 - In a large bowl, combine 1 cup of cheese mixture with the sour cream and cream cheese Add spinach and chopped artichokes, stir to combine and season with salt and pepper.
 Spoon into a 1-quart casserole dish and sprinkle with remaining cheese.

 - Bake until bubbly, 25-30 minutes.
 If desired, place under the broiler for 1-2 minutes to brown the top.

 Barbara’s Tips + Notes